ct-js/docs.ctjs.rocks/docs/viewport-management.md

 * `ct.roomWidth` (read-only);
 * `ct.roomHeight` (read-only).

 They define how the room was designed in ct.IDE.
-These variables may be different depending on different viewport scaling methods.
+These variables may be different depending on various viewport scaling methods.

 ## Moving camera around